Leith: 1500s

-On 19 August 1561, Mary, Queen of Scots, arrived in Leith and, finding no welcoming party to receive her, made a brief stop at the house of Andrew Lamb, before being collected and escorted by coach to Holyrood Palace, to begin her ill-fated six-year-long reign.
+On 19 August 1561, Mary, Queen of Scots arrived in Leith and, finding no welcoming party to receive her, made a brief stop at the house of Andrew Lamb before being collected and escorted by coach to Holyrood Palace to begin her ill-fated six-year reign.
 Mary's court came to the sands of Leith to enjoy equestrian tournaments of "running at the ring" performed by courtiers and diplomats in exotic costumes.